ianleongg/ianleongg.github.io/index.md

 ---
 layout: about
 title: Hey there, its Ian :)
 description: YOU FOUND ME!
-Lowkey trying to showoff my projects so enjoy....I guess.
+Lowkey trying to show-off my projects so enjoy....I guess.
 cover: true
 permalink: /
 ---